-Why Wearing Green is Considered Auspicious During Teej
+Why is Teej celebrated?

 Why Is Green Considered Lucky During Teej?